Financial-Times/origami/components/o-multi-select/README.md

 ## Keyboard Support

-### When focus is within the text input and the suggestions menu is closed
+### When focus is within the combobox input and the suggestions menu is closed

 | Key                                  | Function                                                                                                                         |
 | ------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------- |